Storms race over Central Florida, gusts, lightning; TS Barry eyes New Orleans

 Life-threatening floods, storm surge

 Barry will be a major rain event across much of Louisiana and Mississippi through the weekend.
 Louisiana has already had flooding since Wednesday, and parts of the state could receive over 15 inches of rain.
+Isolated spots could receive up to 25 inches of rain.
 Storm surge will also be a major risk, as 6 feet of storm surge is expected for some coastal locations in Louisiana.

 Life-threatening floods will also affect people and structures across inland locations.